Frequently Asked Questions

 We have tried to negotiate a partnership with UConn for several years without success.
 They are reluctant to form partnerships with outside organizations.

-We did make some useful progress towards forming a partnership to provide matching $5,000 awards to our scholarship recipients but reached an impasse over one of UConn’s financial aid policies.
-Unfortunately, UConn insisted on applying a “non stacked” strategy for administering financial aid.
-This strategy meant that, if a student was already receiving at least $5,000 in financial aid from UConn, then UConn would consider that their matching partnership obligation was already met and no additional funding would be made available by UConn.
+We did make some useful progress towards forming a partnership to provide matching $5,000 awards to our scholarship recipients, but reached an impasse over one of UConn’s financial aid policies.
+Unfortunately, UConn insisted on applying a “non-stacked” strategy for administering financial aid.
+This strategy meant that if a student was already receiving at least $5,000 in financial aid from UConn, then UConn would consider that their matching partnership obligation was already met and no additional funding would be made available by UConn.
 However, The Deeley Foundation would still be obligated to provide its share of the $5,000 match, while UConn contributed nothing more.
 On the other hand, if a student received little or no financial aid from UConn, only then would UConn provide up to an additional $5,000 in matching funds.
 This did not meet our understanding of a partnership.

 We expected that a partnership should provide financial aid to students ABOVE AND BEYOND the aid they would normally receive if they were not selected for a Deeley Foundation Scholarship.
 This is how all our existing partnerships are structured.

 The impact of the proposed partnership would essentially be no different from the “stand-alone” financial aid the Deeley Foundation is currently providing.
 The Deeley Foundation funding would be the only additional source of funding that a student with significant financial need would receive.
 We would still be required to provide $5,000 of funding, even when UConn provided no additional matching funds.
-We would also lose the flexibility to make partial scholarship awards of less than $5,000.
+We would also lose the flexibility to make scholarship awards of less than $5,000.

 We are disappointed by this outcome.
 Despite our disappointment, we will continue to seek a meaningful partnership with UConn, but the terms would have to benefit all of our scholarship recipients, not just financially better-off students.